TheSilvered/nest/docs/c_api/c_api-function.md

 Creates a new function object with a C function body.

+!!!note
-cbody is assumed to be a valid non_NULL pointer.
-The args array must NOT be set since it is not used.
+    The `args` array must NOT be set since it is not used.

 **Parameters:**